Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 A session transcript shows all the individual messages exchanged between the end user and the agent during a conversation.
-When you select a session, the corresponding transcript will be displayed on the right-hand side of the page.
+When you select a session, the corresponding transcript will be displayed on the right side of the page.
 You can use the scroll bar to navigate through the messages in the **Session Transcript** window.

 #### Expert mode